Bombay Bicycle Club: So Long, See You Tomorrow (2013–2016)

 On 4 November 2013, the band aired "Carry Me", the first single from their next album that was yet to be named, on BBC Radio 1.
 On the same night, an interactive video was released, which allowed viewers to manipulate the band members' actions.
 The album was released on 3 February 2014 and was followed by a tour.
 The new sounds of the album were influenced by Steadman's travels to the Netherlands, Turkey, and India.
 On 4 December 2013, the band announced that the new album would be called So Long, See You Tomorrow, with album artwork designed by La Boca.

-On 10 December, "It's Alright Now" was aired on BBC Radio 1.
+On 10 December 2013, "It's Alright Now" was aired on BBC Radio 1.

 On 6 January 2014, the band aired the album's third single, "Luna", on the Zane Lowe show, on BBC Radio 1.
 The single features solo artist Rae Morris and was accompanied by a music video.
 It also featured as soundtrack in Konami game, Pro Evolution Soccer 2015.
 The track also appeared in Forza Horizon 2.

-On 3 February 2014.
-So Long, See You Tomorrow was released.
+On 3 February 2014, So Long, See You Tomorrow was released.

 Their 2014 tour finished on 13 December at Earls Court Arena, this concert being the final event ever to take place there before its demolition.
-Pink Floyd member David Gilmour played with the band on their song "Rinse Me Down" before a performance of Pink Floyd's Wish You Were Here.
+Pink Floyd member David Gilmour played with the band on their song "Rinse Me Down" before a performance of Pink Floyd's "Wish You Were Here".

 On 29 January 2016, the band announced an indefinite hiatus, citing that "after ten years of doing this we thought it was time for all of us to try something else", with Steadman and Nash intending to record solo material.

-Everything Else Has Gone Wrong (2019–present)
+Everything Else Has Gone Wrong (2019–2020)

 On 14 January 2019, the band announced their return to making music and performing together, ending a three-year hiatus.

 On 27 August 2019, the band released "Eat, Sleep, Wake (Nothing but You)" as the first song from their fifth studio album Everything Else Has Gone Wrong, which was released on 17 January 2020.
 A single with the same name of the album ("Everything Else Has Gone Wrong") was released on 27 November 2019.
 On 19 December 2019, the band released the album's third single, "Racing Stripes".

 On 24 July 2020, the band released an EP titled Two Lives.
 The EP features three acoustic versions of songs from Everything Else Has Gone Wrong and a cover version of Bonnie Raitt's "Two Lives".
 It was recorded primarily at Steadman's house in quarantine during the COVID-19 pandemic.
 The band is donating all proceeds from the EP to the charities Chineke!
 Foundation and Youth Music.
 The EP was preceded by the singles "Let You Go (Acoustic)", "Racing Stripes (Acoustic)" and "Two Lives".